What is Cabozantinib?

 Cabozantinib is an oral drug which works by blocking the growth of new blood vessels that feed a tumour.
 In addition to blocking the formation of new blood cells in tumours, Cabozantinib also blocks pathways that may be responsible for allowing cancers cells to become resistant to other “anti-angiogenic” drugs.
 It is a type of drug called a growth blocker.
 Cabozantinib has been studied or is already in research studies as a possible treatment for various types of cancer, including prostate cancer, ovarian cancer, brain cancer, thyroid cancer, lung cancer, and kidney cancer.
 During my research, I found that it has a connection to Medullary Thyroid Cancer (MTC) which is a type of Neuroendocrine Cancer, frequently associated with Multiple Endocrine Neoplasia (MEN).
 Cabozantinib, under the brand name of ‘Cometriq’ was approved by the FDA in 2012 for use in MTC.
 Read more about Cometriq here.
 It’s also been approved by the FDA for advanced renal cell carcinoma (RCC) (branded as Cabometyx).
 I also discovered that there is an exclusive licensing Agreement with the manufacturers (Elelixis) and Ipsen (of Lanreotide fame) to commercialize and develop Cabozantinib in regions outside the United States, Canada and Japan

-So Capozantinib is a tyrosine kinase inhibitor and is therefore a biological therapy and growth blocker just like Everolimus (Afinitor) and Sunitinib (Sutent).
+So Capozantinib is a targeted therapy and growth blocker just like Everolimus (Afinitor) and Sunitinib (Sutent).
 Very technical process but in the simplest of terms, Cabozantinib is designed to disrupt the actions of VEGF (a growth factor) and MET (a growth factor receptor) which promote spread of cancerous cells through the growth of new blood vessels.
 Whilst we are on this subject, please note Everolimus (Afinitor) is an mTOR inhibitor and Sunitinib (Sutent) is a tyrosine kinase inhibitor.
-Many people think these drugs are a type of chemo – that is incorrect, these are targeted biological therapies.
+Many people think these drugs are a type of chemo – that is incorrect, these are targeted therapies.
 See more on this by clicking here.

 What is the current trial status of Capozantinib?

-UPDATED 2018 – There’s also another trial focussed on unresectable metastatic Pheochromocytomas and Paragangliomas
+There’s also another trial looking at unresectable metastatic Pheochromocytomas and Paragangliomas

 BOSTON — Cabozantinib (Cabometyx) may benefit patients with malignant pheochromocytomas and paragangliomas, according to results of a phase II trial presented here.